panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 `for...of` iterates arrays, array-like objects, and generally any iterable (maps, sets, DOM collections).
 You can destructure the iterated item in place.
 On top of that, `for...of` has a short syntax.

-In this post, I will demonstrate all the nice possibilities of `for...of`.
+In this post, I will demonstrate the useful possibilities of `for...of`.

 ## 1. Array iteration